zatzk/google-homepage/README.md

-# google-homepage
+# The Odin Project
-Odin Project: Web Development 101
+Web Development 101

+For this project i'm going to rebuild the google homepage.